mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 with infantry to follow with CAT if necessary.
 The engineers will move forward to take out the mines in the ford.

+* German transport is staged in a rear area until enough cover is cleared to allow mounting and transport.
+This is primarily trucks, the halftracks forming a vanguard to rapidly get the infantry into spotting positions.

 * Russian infantry are deployed along the road to Uschas.
 While infantry is ordinarily slow with 1 MF unmounted, road bonus grants 2 MF.
 This may not seem like much, but when you're a German, and you're stuck in a